rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 ![](../assets/containerfile_heredoc_index.png)

 This block will move the default directory and files installed by Apache to a new directory under `/var`.
-The second line will update the default config file to change the default document root to our new directory.
+The second line will update the htttpd config file to change the default document root to our new directory.

 Note that since we haven't made any local changes to this file in `/etc` on the host, this change will show up on the host.
 If you had made local changes to the config, you may need to to create a drop-in file or use some other means to update the Apache config.

 Once you feel you understand the change, you can return to the [button label="Terminal" background="#ee0000" color="#c7c7c7"](tab-0) tab

-Use podman to update the image.
+Use podman to build the image.
 ===
-We can pass this file to the `podman build` command to get an updated image, but this time with a `v3` tag.
+We can pass this new file to the `podman build` command and this time with a `v3` tag.
+Using this sort of semantics can help folks understand what's current.

 ```bash,run
 podman build -t [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v3 -f Containerfile.index